 Another major aspect of Wilsonville’s football identity is the sideline atmosphere.
 Many can attest to the encouragement from trainers, coaches, and other players, which greatly impacts the game.

 Guenther sums it up by saying, “Culture on the sideline is a result of the culture of the program.
 I sit down with them each day and talk about our philosophy.
 What does it mean to be a Wildcat?
 They’re going to respond, ‘First class and do your job.’
 That’s the core.
-I’m not naive,” Guenther begins in pointing out the facts,
+I’m not naive,” Guenther begins pointing out the facts,

 “There are swear words said, but they’re not coming from us.
 First class means a lot.
 It means being to class on time, and respecting teachers and officials.”